-- (1) A person shall not box in a contest unless he wears: - (a) Boxing gloves. - (b) Light boots without spikes or heels. - (c) Boxing shorts, loose-fitting, the waistband not extending above the belt line.
-Emblems or such may adorn the trunks provided that they are not considered by the ANBF to be offensive. - (d) A cup (groin protector) shield not extending above the belt line, being an imaginary line across the body at the top of the hips and navel. - (e) A properly-fitted moulded mouthguard, unless the ringside doctor directs otherwise. - (2) A boxer shall not wear anything which, in the opinion of the referee, might injure the opponent.
+- (1) A person shall not box in a contest unless he/she wears: - (a) Boxing gloves. - (b) Light boots without spikes or heels. - (c) Boxing shorts, loose-fitting, the waistband not extending above the belt line.
+Emblems or such may adorn the trunks provided that they are not considered by the ANBF to be offensive. - (d) A cup (groin protector) shield not extending above the belt line, being an imaginary line across the body at the top of the hips and navel. - (e) A properly-fitted moulded mouthguard, unless the ringside doctor directs otherwise. - (2) A boxer shall not wear anything which, in the opinion of the referee, might injure the opponent. - (3) The following applies in relation to a boxer's hair length.
+This requirement is for safety reasons. - (a) Any Boxer Male or Female must follow these instructions in relation to their hair length. - (b) Long Hair will be secured with soft and non-abrasive materials, preferably adhesive tape as used on hand strapping. - (c) Hair which is braided must not be longer than 15 cm. if so this must be doubled and secured.